APS designs and develops preventive

 your maintenance personnel.

-and illustrated to ensure accuracy and consistency of PM task
+and visually-oriented to ensure accuracy and consistency of PM task

 performance.
 The level of detail is targeted specifically for your

 workforce to ensure maximum effectiveness.
-APS procedures have the
+Our procedures have the

 industry reputation for being the ones that people really use.